logzio/documentation/docs/user-guide/telemetry-collector/cloud-fetcher.md

 ### Send your details to Logz.io

-To connect your Azure Cloud Fetcher with Logz.io you'll need to send the following information:
+To connect your Azure Native Integration with Logz.io you'll need to send the following information:

 * **Client secret value** - that you created and copied in the [Create a certificate](/user-guide/cloud-fetcher.html#create-a-certificate) section.